 Our attorneys at Boucher LLP are legal advocates for childhood sexual abuse survivors.
 We help survivors seek justice, confronting the predators who hurt them and the organizations that silenced them.
 We aren’t afraid to go against even the most powerful institutions that have hidden the abuse of children.
 Survivors often find the process of confronting their abuser through a lawsuit empowering.

-Here, we’ll discuss the statute of limitations on child molestation in California, including how long you have to file a claim, a time period known as the California statute of limitations.
+Here, we’ll discuss the statute of limitations on child molestation in California, including how long you have to file a claim.

 What Is California Child Abuse Law?

 California law regards sexual assault as unwanted sexual contact that occurs before a person’s 18th birthday.